Stationary Engineer Sr - West campus

 - the refrigeration cycle and how it applies to large (> 1000 ton) centrifugal chillers.

-- integrated cooling plant normal and emergency operations, and energy efficiency techniques, which include utilizing a thermal energy storage system.
+- of integrated cooling plant normal and emergency operations, and energy efficiency techniques, which include utilizing a thermal energy storage system.

 Evidence of EPA /CFC certification.